barimakojokyere/CS6675CashTransfer/README.md

 - Run command - ./momoserver

 Client
-You will need two or more clients to run for it to make sense.
+You will need two or more clients to run to simulate the transfers.
 To run each client, do the following:
 - Open a new terminal
 - Change directory into /dev/bin directory
 - Run command - ./client